iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Works away on my phone overright while charging.
 If, as occassionally happens the phone gets too hot, it takes a break till the phone cools down.
 Good for me<br> :date: __2021-03-22 12:32:11__

-> This app is a fantastic idea, but I wish it would start automatically, rather than replying on me switching it on each night.
-Sadly, I often forget.<br> :date: __2021-03-21 18:20:01__

-> a great way to help the fight when you can't donate money or time.
-Love the idea of the app, only problem is that the app doesn't always automatically turn on when on charge and hits 80%.<br> :date: __2021-03-19 13:56:20__

 #### 3-star reviews